About the Mental Health Gala:

-The evening is a formal event which will take place at Centurion Conference & Event Center.
-It will feature a gourmet 5 course dinner, complimentary wine, silent auction, speakers, entertainment and more!
+The evening is a formal event which will take place at Sala San Marco on May 24, 2024.
+It will feature a gourmet 5 course dinner, complimentary wine, silent auction, guest speakers, entertainment and more!

-We are happy to say that from 2017-2021, The Gala raised $130,500 for DIFD and The Royal Ottawa Hospital.
-This year, we have decided to donate to The Mental Health Services at The Children’s Hospital of Eastern Ontario (CHEO).
+This year, our funds raised will once again be donated to The Mental Health Services at CHEO.
 The needs at CHEO are tragically real.
 They are in need of more inpatient services for mental health.
 They need to be able to tell more families, and more young people who are hurting, that they have a place at CHEO.
-With our help, CHEO will be able to turn new beds into a big increase in capacity, which in turn means that they can admit and treat more patients.
+With our help, CHEO will be able to improve the spaces and fund the programs and services the children and youth needs.

-Together we can make a difference in our community and help end the stigma around mental health in Canada!
+Together, we can make a difference in our community and help end the stigma around mental health in Canada!
+Read for more info!

 About the Organizer:

 With a passion for philanthropy, Amy Caruso began The Mental Health Gala as a way of coping with her own personal struggles.
 Seeing friends and family around her dealing with all forms of mental illness pushed her to take this step in making a difference in the community.

 In only six years, The Mental Health Gala has grown from a small friends and family event, to a 400 person gala in May 2023.
 It was named Ottawa’s Best Black Tie Event at the 2020 Ottawa Awards.
 This special awareness campaign has been surpassing expectations, and to date, has raised an overall total of $175,500 for local mental health charities and hospitals.